My Journey – The Early Days – Building a Business from Scratch

 Stay tuned—and if you’re an entrepreneur just starting out, remember: every big success starts with a small step.

 What was the biggest lesson you learned in your first year of business?
-Share your story with us—we’d love to hear from you!
+Share your story with me—I’d love to hear from you!

 The only way to do great work is to love what you do.